 All this is not to say that oil import reductions do not matter.
 Lower net oil imports do not reduce the exposure of the US macroeconomy to oil price shocks, however.
 Because the oil market is global, a price spike hits consumers at the pump regardless of whether the US imports any oil at all.
 But the effects on the US economy overall are more muted as more of that increased consumer spending circulates within the economy rather than flowing overseas.
-Based on past experience, an oil price collapse of the magnitude seen in 2014-2015 would have been expected to boost US GDP by around 1 percentage point.62 Instead, the US economy saw almost no benefit from the oil price collapse because the boost to consumer spending was almost entirely offset by a reduction in oil-related investment.63 Conversely, a rise in the price of oil, as we are seeing today, will have less of an effect on GDP if the United States imports less-although the offsetting effects on oil sector investment may be asymmetrical.
+Based on past experience, an oil price collapse of the magnitude seen in 2014-2015 would have been expected to boost US GDP by around 1 percentage point.
+Experience to boost US economy saw almost no benefit from the oil price collapse because the boost to consumer spending was almost entirely offset by a reduction in oil-related investment.
+The United States imports less-although the offsetting effects on oil sector investment may be asymmetrical.
 That is, oil price increases, even as they hurt consumer wallets, may do less to spur oil sector investment than oil price falls do to harm oil sector investment, given constraints on labor supply and infrastructure that limit the rise in investment from higher oil prices in ways that do not limit the fall in investment from lower oil prices.

 Still, even if the United States produced all the oil it consumed, a price shock would still cause pump prices to rise, so oil price shocks still have significant distributional impacts, which matter from both an economic and political standpoint.
 Additionally, even if the GDP effect of higher oil prices is lower because imports are reduced, there is an adverse macroeconomic impact from oil price volatility itself.
 Sharp swings in oil prices can reduce confidence, create uncertainty, and deter consumer spending and business investment.
-Excessive oil price volatility can also undermine industrial production, and-under some circumstances-it can lead indirectly to higher inflation and unemployment rates.64 While it is not the government's job to achieve oil price stability, using strategic stocks to shave peaks and smooth prices until the private sector can adjust to rapid and severe supply disruptions yields economic gains.65
+Excessive oil price volatility can also undermine industrial production, and-under some circumstances-it can lead indirectly to higher inflation and unemployment rates.
+While it is not the government's job to achieve oil price stability, using strategic stocks to shave peaks and smooth prices until the private sector can adjust to rapid and severe supply disruptions yields economic gains.